deStarxis/personal-portfolio/README.md

 1. Implemented CI/CD pipeline using AWS CodePipeline.
 2. Blogged about the integration of AWS SES, SQS, Lambda and DynamoDB to make dynamic contact form in personal portfolio.

+## Oct 24

+1. Worked on making the demonstration video of the Project.

 ## Integration of AWS Services in the project

 ![Integration of AWS Services](./img/blog1.png)